AGarrow/tiny_earl/README.md

 #### Infinite Scroll

-I know the spec asked for the top 100 most viewed URLs, and I had it configured this way until I thought "hey, wouldn't it be cooler if it was really infinite?" this can easily be set back to the top 100 simply by uncommenting `config.makes_pages = 4` in `kaminari_config.rb`
+I know the spec asked for the top 100 most viewed URLs, and I had it configured this way until I thought "hey, wouldn't it be cooler if it was really infinite?" this can easily be set back to the top 100 simply by adding`config.makes_pages = 4` in `kaminari_config.rb`, since the default page size is 25 records.

+#### url verification

+It might be cool to verify that the page exists, it might also be neat to pull the title of the page and display that in the list of top URLs, but it's not really necessary.
+This would be done in a background job called from the create controller method, similar to how background jobs are queued in my jam_chop application.

+#### the populate_earls rake task

+This rake task will grab the top 200 posts on reddit, and create earls for them if they don't already exist. run it with `rails earls:populate`